piollm/paraprompt/readme.md

 ## Project Name: ParaPrompt

 ParaPrompt is a Python library designed to efficiently generate creative and diverse prompts using the GPT-4 API.
-The primary focus of this library is to maximize the parallelism capabilities during the generation process.
+The primary focus of this library is to maximize parallelism capabilities during the generation process.
 By leveraging Dask for task distribution, ParaPrompt enables developers to harness the power of multiple cores and workers, significantly reducing the time spent on generating prompts and improving overall application performance.

 Developers would want to use ParaPrompt in situations where they require multiple prompt variations based on specific criteria, and where they need to optimize resource usage and minimize generation time.
 ParaPrompt provides an easy-to-use interface for customizing parallelism and generating prompts using the GPT-4 API.